adamglenn/astro-cloudcannon/src/pages/about.md

 title: About Me
 layout: ../layouts/base.astro
 hero_component:
-  title: On a mission to change email marketing
+  title: Here is my title
   description: >-
     We're here to breathe new air into email marketing and help grow your business.